 Borders

-Borders (synonyms: country border; example toponyms: The Northern Border) are agreed upon boundaries that mark the perimeter of a country or kingdom.
+Borders are agreed upon boundaries that mark the perimeter of a country or territory.
 They often fall on difficult to cross or easy to defend terrain features such as rivers or mountain ranges.
 In more fantastic worlds giant canyons, magical rifts, stormlands, or other regions may also be places a border may be located.
 Borders between countries may have watchtowers, border towns, border checkpoints, great walls, or minefields.
-Crossing a border may require official permission or documentation.
-There may be secret routes to cross a border that may entail underground tunnels, cliffside pathways, perilous bridges, treacherous waters, or passing through dangerous ruins, wastelands, or other locations.
 The surrounding lands may be borderlands or a frontier.
 There may be contested territories or neutral zones nearby.
 Borders are home to smugglers, soldiers, and traders.

 Designing Fictional Borders